UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/developing/coverage.rst

 Code Coverage
 =============
-Here we will go over code coverage.
+Here we will go over code coverage, the analysis of what lines of code are tested in our tests.

 Our code coverage is set up using two different tools - `Coverage <https://coverage.readthedocs.io/en/coverage-4.3.4/>`__ and `Coveralls <https://coveralls.io/>`__.
-Coverage is what we use to report the coverage statistics on our code and tests, while Coveralls is the service we use to hook our reports to our pipeline, so we know how much coverage our code base has with the current build.
+Coverage is what we use to report the coverage statistics on our code and tests, while Coveralls is the service we use to hook our reports to our pipeline, giving us a website to read coverage reports for each build.

 Coverage
 --------